-- 1 The attendance of a brother or sister at either St Joseph's Infant or St Joseph's Junior School at the time of entry will take priority over applications, within each criterion, who do not have siblings. - 2 Social/Medical needs which make the school particularly suitable for the child in question.
-Strong relevant evidence must be provided, at the time of application, by an appropriate professional authority e.g. qualified medical practitioner, education welfare officer, social worker or priest. - 3 The distance will be measured in a straight line from the child's home address to the designated entrance(s) of the school using a computerised measuring system and geographical reference points as provided by the National Land and Property Gazetteer (NLPG).
+- 1. A child who is on roll, at the time of application, at St Joseph's Infant School will take priority over applications, within each criterion who are not currently on roll at St Joseph's Infants. - 2.
+The attendance of a brother or sister at either St Joseph's Infant or St Joseph's Junior School at the time of entry will take priority over applications, within each criterion, who do not have siblings. - 3.
+Social/Medical needs which make the school particularly suitable for the child in question.
+Strong relevant evidence must be provided, at the time of application, by an appropriate professional authority e.g. qualified medical practitioner, education welfare officer, social worker or priest. - 4.
+The distance will be measured in a straight line from the child's home address to the designated entrance(s) of the school using a computerised measuring system and geographical reference points as provided by the National Land and Property Gazetteer (NLPG).
 Those living closer to the school will receive higher priority.
 If a child lives in a shared property such as flats, the geographical references will determine the start point within the property boundaries to be used for distance calculation purposes.
 In the event of distance being equal the ultimate tiebreaker will be drawing of lots.